itpartnersillinois/.github/pages/Migrating_from_GitLab_to_GitHub.md

 ## Before you start

-Make sure you do not have any temporary branches (this means that you usually will only have two branches, master and develop)
+Make sure you do not have any temporary branches (this means that you usually will only have two branches, main/master and develop)

 Make sure you don't have any local changes.

-Make sure you are on the master branch
+Make sure you are on the main/master branch

     git status
     git checkout master